Lotes/json-schema-dsl/README.md

 ### Functions

 Functions are remote procedure calls of the client to the server.
 The client sends a set of parameters to the server, the server processes the request and sends an optional return value to the client.
+Parameters and result validation will be done automatically by the generated stubs.

 ### Events